 2. Double a Subject Each Day

 This tip is easy.
 Instead of doing one day's assignment, we cover two.
 I rotate through the subjects where we are lagging so this isn't a huge burden every day.
 So for example, on Day 1 we do two History assignments.
 On Day 2 we cover 2 Science assignments.
 On Day 3 we check off two Vocabulary lessons.
-This methods helps us make slow but steady progress without overwhelming me or my children.
+This method helps us make slow but steady progress without overwhelming me or my children.

-3. Throw A Big Subject Party
+3. Throw a Big Subject Party

 This solution works out especially well for Science.
 We set aside an afternoon when we knock out an entire week of lessons.
 I call it a Science party and shorten the lessons a bit.
 Adding a fun game or activity and a warm pan of brownies with hot chocolate usually helps to motivate my kiddos.